Gyöngyi Dani

-Gyöngyi Dani (born 3 July 1975) is a Hungarian wheelchair fencer who has won silver medals at several Paralympic Games.
+Gyöngyi Dani (born 3 July 1975) is a Hungarian wheelchair fencer and para-alpine skier who has won silver medals at several Paralympic Games.
 She was Hungary's flag bearer during the opening ceremony of the postponed 2020 Summer Paralympics in Tokyo.
 She returned with a bronze medal.

 Life

 Dani was born in Kaposvár in 1975.
 She had an accident when she was 16 that left her with spinal injuries.
 She took up sport in order to meet people.

 She was at the 2008 Paralympics as part of Hungary's fencing team competing in the Women's épée and foil.